Retecapri: History

 The channel was founded at the end of 1982.
 TBS had decided to create a second television network shortly after the arrival of the flagship broadcaster Telecapri in the Italia 1 network: in fact Telecapri was planned to rebroadcast the national schedule, and Retecapri would produce their own content, allowing them to preserve and continue to develop content created independently in Capri.

 Until 1985, Retecapri offered quality programs, such as Peyton Place, The Strange Couple, The Addams Family, Get Smart, Laverne and Shirley, as well as the famous Cinque Punto Zero block led by Uffi and Teresa Iaccarino, featuring a number of anime shows.

+In May 1983, Retecapri made an agreement with TV PORT to provide, for 18 months, its programming offer.

 In the mid-1980s, when Telecapri left Italia 1 and went to Euro TV (which, unlike the previous network, left the local networks wide spaces of autonomy), the majority of TBS' activities and acquisitions poured back into the flagship network, leaving Retecapri deprived of the majority of programming.
 The station began looking for its own identity.

 From the end of 1985 to September 1987, the brand Retecapri was joined by Music & Cinema.
-At this time, programming was mainly focused on music videos, alternating with films: these expansion years made Caprese TV, already visible in the center-south of Italy, a national network.
+At this time, programming was mainly focused on music videos, alternating with films: these expansion years made Caprese TV, already visible in the center-south of Italy, a national network, especially in certain zones: in particular in the city of Turin where it was receivable since at least the spring of 1985, thanks to its affiliation with Quartarete.
+In Milan, it was broadcast from early 1988, through Italab TV, whose frequencies were officially transferred to Retecapri in the early 90s.